attawayinc/comply-starter-netlify-cms/procedures/offboarding.md

 ---
-id: "offboard"
-name: "Offboard User"
+name: Offboard User
+id: offboard
+cron: "@yearly"
 ---

 Resolve this ticket by executing the following steps: